damianogui/rcaa/cone_table.md

 Status: In progress

 Part of a series of table exploring simple steel fabrication and geometric repetitions/variations.
-2mm bent steel plate, enamel coated, RAL 1003 "Signal Yellow".
+3mm bent and laser cut steel plate, sand-blasted and clear-coated.